electron/electron/docs/api/ipc-main.md

 ### `event.senderWebContentsId`

-In the Main process only, returns the WebContents ID of the sender of the message, this can be compared to `webContents.id` to securely determine the sender of a message.
+In the Main process only, returns the WebContents ID of the sender of the message, this can be compared to `webContents.getId()` to securely determine the sender of a message.